rzhadev1/PathOfTrading/README.md

 ## Inputs
 The model assumes input in the form of a .csv file which represents the entire order book of the currency market.
 Each order specifies a starting currency (called have), an ending currency (called want), a specified ratio of $\frac{want}{have}$ that prices the have currency in terms of want currency, *stock* representing the quantity of the have currency, and a gold cost per each transaction.

+See the example section for a sample input.

 ## Model
-The currency exchange appears to be similar to real life forex/cryptocurrency markets.
+The currency exchange is similar to real life forex/cryptocurrency markets.
 A few main differences exist:
 - The currency exchange requires *gold*, a new auxiliary currency, to trade.
 Gold is earned by playing the game, and is a discrete quantity.
 - No fractional trading exists because whole items are transacted (while there are splinters/shards, these would still represent discrete increments in currency).
 - There is currently a limit of 10 ongoing trades available at one time.